JonLucasWard/SpaceX-ProvisionIAM/Project/ReadMe.md

 TO DO:
-1-Sort method for objects on screen (need to use javascript to switch between sorts) 2-Beautify app
-3-Apply appropriate security to app
+1-Beautify app
-    -NOTE, no native webpack for bootstrap.
-Unless I have plenty of time 4-Make tests cases for app
+2-Make tests cases for app
     -Connect to spacex api
     -Create object from dummy json
-    -Return webpage from call (with dummy data) -Security test
-5-Ensure all comments and appropriate documentation are done.
+    -Return webpage from call (with dummy data) 3-Ensure all comments and appropriate documentation are done.

 We are using:
 Java 17